DMaroo/GhidRust/README.md

   <p align="center">GhidRust: Rust binary analysis extension for Ghidra</p>
 </p>

 **Status:** Currently, the plugin is under extensive development.
 It is far from maturity.
-But a working prototype can be expected within a few weeks.
+But a working prototype can be expected within some time.
+This is the branch of GhidRust to be used for Ghidra having version >=10.3.

 ![](./media/extension_entry.png)